Browser does not support script.

 In your first year, if you are a full time student, you will study:

-• 4 compulsory modules
+• 3 compulsory modules in your first semester

 If you are a part time student, the modules above will be split over 2 years.